Public Records Request

-Special Note: For insurance purposes, your insurance company should issue their own request to us and pay the appropriate fee on your behalf.
-You may request a copy of the police report about your accident for your own information, but you are not required to purchase a copy for your insurance company.
+Special Note: For insurance purposes, your insurance company should issue their own request to us.
+You may request a copy of the police report about your accident for your own information, but you are not required to obtain a copy for your insurance company.

 While the Provincetown Police Department endeavors to fulfill all records requests completely, this may not be feasible due to exemptions under the law.
 Under 950 CMR 32.00 and MGL c.
 66 s.
 10A(a), you have the right to appeal our decision to redact or withhold a report.
 Your appeal must be directed to the State’s Supervisor of Publc Records and must be submitted within 90 calendar days.
 Such appeal shall be in writing, and shall include a copy of the letter by which the request was made and, if available, a copy of the letter by which the Records Access Officer responded.
 The Supervisor shall accept an appeal only from a person who had made his/her public records request in writing.
 Pursuant to MGL c.
 66 s.
 10A(c), you also have the right to seek judicial review by commencing a civil action in the superior court.

 The Provincetown Police Department does not currently collect fees for public records requests.